AlexGalays/abyssa-js/README.md

 <a name="api-state"></a>
 ## State

+### Basics
 States represent path segments of an url.
-Additionally, a state can own a list of query params: While all states will be able to read these params, isolated changes to these will only trigger a transition up to the state owning them (it will be exited and re-entered).
+A state can own a list of query params: While all states will be able to read these params, isolated changes to these will only trigger a transition up to the state owning them (it will be exited and re-entered).
 The same applies to dynamic query params.
 How much you decompose your applications into states is completely up to you;
 For instance you could have just one state: